 The value of money can be expressed as the present value (discounted) or future value (compounded).
-A $100 invested in bank @ 10% interest rate for 1 year becomes $110 after a year.
-From the example, $110 is the future value of $100 after 1 year and similarly, $100 is the present value of $110 to be received after 1 year.
+These both are the concepts of the time value of money.
+A $100 invested in a bank @ 10% interest rate for 1 year becomes $110 after a year.
+From the example, $110 is the future value of $100 after 1 year, and similarly, $100 is the present value of $110 to be received after 1 year.
 They are just reciprocal of each other.

 Definition of Future (or Compounded) Value

-It can be defined as the rising value of a today’s sum at a specified future date given at a specified rate of interest.
-It is calculated by compounding technique.
+It can be defined as the rising value of today’s sum at a specified future date given at a specified interest rate.
+The compounding technique calculates it.

 Future Value Example with Compounding of Money

-Compounding of money is the value addition in the initial principal amount after defined intervals at a given rate of interest.
-For example, if Mr. A invests $1,000 for say 3 years @ 10% interest rate compounding annually then the income will rise as follows:
+Compounding of money is the value addition in the initial principal amount after defined intervals at a given interest rate.
+For example, if Mr. A invests $1,000 for say 3 years @ 10% interest rate compounding annually, then the income will rise as follows:

 |First Year:||Principal at the beginning||1,000.00|